-If the ADF4360-2 is powered down via the software (using the control latch) and powered up again without any change to the N counter latch during power-down, the device locks at the correct frequency because it is already in the correct frequency band.
-The lock time depends on the value of capacitance on the C_N pin, which is <5 ms for 10 μ F capacitance.
-The smaller capacitance of 440 nF on this pin enables lock times of <600 μ s.
+If the ADF4360-0 is powered down via the software (using the control latch) and powered up again without any change to the N counter latch during power-down, it locks at the correct frequency because it is already in the correct frequency band.
+The lock time depends on the value of capacitance on the $C{\rm N}$ pin, which is <5 ms for 10 μF capacitance.
+The smaller capacitance of 440 nF on this pin enables lock times of <600 μs .

-The N counter value cannot be changed while the device is in power-down because it may not lock to the correct frequency on power-up.
-If it is updated, the correct programming sequence for the devices after power-up is to the R counter latch, followed by the control latch, and finally the N counter latch, with the required interval between the control latch and N counter latch, as described in the Initial Power-Up section.
+The N counter value cannot be changed while it is in power-down because the device may not lock to the correct frequency on power-up.
+If it is updated, the correct programming sequence for it after power-up is to the R counter latch, followed by the control latch, and finally the N counter latch, with the required interval between the control latch and N counter latch, as described in the Initial Power-Up section.